CEO & Senior Executive Roundtables for Values-Based Leader Development

 About the Senior Executive Roundtables

-The Senior Executive Roundtables are an ongoing series designed to inform and inspire senior executives who are committed to leading at the intersection of ethics, sustainability and business results.
+The Center for Values-Driven Leadership hosts regular Senior Executive Roundtables; they are an ongoing series designed to inform and inspire senior executives who are committed to leading at the intersection of ethics, sustainability, and business results.

 These invitation-only events are for senior executives – Presidents, CEOs, C-level Executives, and others – who are committed to strategic, values-driven leadership.
 They are ‘roll-up your sleeves’ learning experiences that utilize a dynamic mix of presentation and interaction, giving you and your senior team a new perspective on the leadership and direction of your company.